diazproduction/pr-cticas/README.md

-# What to run first
+# The first time you setup the project

 ### On your terminal run: